rvanmazijk/rvanmazijk.github.io/_drafts/2019-03-25-circular-data.md

 have been transferred from *Tetraria* Beauv. to *Schoenus* L. by (n.d.).

 The last large-scale conspectus of the Cape flora was by Manning and Goldblatt (2012).
-The data I use here are from that flora, with species names ammended to much current taxonomy (as in n.d.).
+The flowering data I use here are from that flora, with species names ammended to match then current taxonomy (as in n.d.).
+Each species has flowering times as follows:

 | Species                 | Start | End  |
 | :---------------------- | :---- | :--- |